Go to the main content

 There are two kinds of tired in this world, and only one of them has anything to do with sleep.

-My daughter called that afternoon.
-She asked how I was.
+My partner asked how I was that evening.
 I said what I always say: tired.
-And she said what she always says: Maybe you need more rest, Mom.
+And she said what she always says: Maybe you need a day off.

 But here's the thing I couldn't explain to her then—and what I've spent the better part of a year trying to understand since.
 There's a kind of tired that rest fixes.
 And there's a kind that rest has absolutely nothing to do with.